JohnGrime/MolecularUtilities/Programs/README.md

 ## <a name="SphereArbitrary"></a> SphereArbitrary

-Generate a sphere using an arbitrary number of surface points
+_Generate an arbitrary number of roughly equispaced points on the surface of a sphere._

-This functionality can be useful when ...
+This functionality can be useful when visualizing spherical bounding surfaces, or constructing simulation coordinates.

 Running the program with no command line options reveals a brief user guide: